kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/selection-sort.md

   </iframe>
 </div>

-In summary, to sort a list selection sort performs the following steps:
+In summary, to sort a list, selection sort performs the following steps:

 1. Find the minimum element in the list.
 2. Swap the minimum element in the list with the element at index 0.
 The minimum element is now in its final sorted position.